andygup/ionic2-esri-map/README.md

 	npm install angular-esri-loader
 ```

+* Run a quick test to make sure that boilerplate Ionic project loaded but running `ionic serve` from your projects
+roots directory.
+If you don't get a web page launch then look for errors, something didn't install right.
 * Then copy `index.html`, `home.html` and `home.ts` from this repo to their respective directories in your new project.
 * Then build your project